whatSocks/hfwiki/New-User-Notes.md

 ## OS X: Setting up the Oculus Rift

-## OS X: "Interface cannot be opened because of a problem" After update to Build 148
+## OS X: "Interface cannot be opened because of a problem" after update to Build 148

 Build 148 won't run without the Sixense SDK installed in the Frameworks folder as described above.